phylo-lab-usc/fiels_workbench/Overall_Analysis.md

 Genes with No Inadequacies in Extremophile Fish Data.** Genes with 3 or more inadequacies showed little change with the addition of a BMS model.

+This same pattern of increasing the proportion of genes with fully adequate models by mainly decreasing inadequacies in C.var and S.asr was also seen in the Interspecific RNA Seq data set.

 One issue with using a model with multiple evolutionary rates is the need to pre-define selective regimes.
 This means that one would have to have some biological question or knowledge specific to a set of taxa.